Lh4355/ChefBoyardee-Game/Backlog.md

 To-Do

 Prettification Needed
-- Make dumpster, dumpster key, front door objects
 - add descriptions to nodes (make sure they dont overlap/repeat)
 - make sprite image show up in inventory bar
+- when the robbery event is happening i dont want the description box at the top to show, only after the robber is dealt with will it show up

 Bugs
 - Fix warning in audio_manager.lua
-- when the robbery event is happening i dont want the description box at the top to show, only after the robber is dealt with will it show up

 FINAL TO-DO
 - decide whether or not to get rid of commented nodes/make a new file for them or leave them as is